Controlling the Robot with App Inventor

 Optional: Change the language by clicking on English (above and on the right) and select your preferred language.

-Synchronize with the Companion
+Synchronize with the AI Companion

 - Scan the QR code with the Scan QR Code option or write the code directly.